Latex, Duck down, or Synthetic Pillows?

 Pillows can either help you or hurt you - it all depends on their firmness and your sleeping position.
 When your neck and shoulders fail to get the proper support or are bent at an angle that causes crunching and twisting, your spine and body go out of alignment.
 This can strain your neck, back, and shoulders.

-Here, I’m going to give you a detailed idea about what exactly latex, duck down, and synthetic pillows are.
+Here, we’re going to give you a detailed idea about what exactly latex, duck down, and synthetic pillows are.
 Keep reading!

-Latex is considered one of the most popular materials in pillows and mattresses.
+Latex is considered to be one of the most popular materials in pillows and mattresses.
 Organic, blended, and synthetic are the three different types of latex.
-Among them, 100%organic certified latex is considered the best.
+Among them, certified organic latex is considered the best.

-Organic latex is taken from the rubber tree's sap, synthetic from petrochemicals, and blended latex is the combination of the two.
+Organic latex is taken from the rubber tree's sap, synthetic latex is made from petrochemicals, and blended latex is a combination of the two.

 Best organic latex pillows